About Charlton County

 Courts & Case Records

-The Charlton County Superior Court is the court of general jurisdiction, located at 100 South Third Street, Folkston, GA 31537.
+Charlton County Superior Court is the court of general jurisdiction, located at 100 South Third Street, Folkston, GA 31537.
 The Superior Court handles felony criminal cases, civil cases exceeding $15,000, divorce and family law matters, and real property disputes.
 The court is part of the Waycross Judicial Circuit, which also includes Brantley, Pierce, and Ware counties.
-The Clerk of Superior Court maintains all court records and can be reached at (912) 496-2354.
-Court records are public under Georgia law (O.C.G.A.

-• The Magistrate Court of Charlton County handles civil claims up to $15,000, dispossessory (eviction) proceedings, county ordinance violations, and issues arrest and search warrants.
+• The Probate Court can be contacted for The Magistrate Court of Charlton County handles civil claims up to $15,000, dispossessory (eviction) proceedings, county ordinance violations, and issues arrest and search warrants.

 • While some Georgia counties offer online case search through the Georgia Court's eFileGA system, Charlton County's records access is primarily in-person or by written request.